Cristobal Regains Tropical Storm Force on Track to US Coast

 The two storms have combined to soak the region with as much as 35 inches (89 centimeters) of rain in some areas over the past week.
 At least 30 deaths have been attributed to the two storms and the flooding and landslides they unleashed.

-The Hurricane Center's projected track shows the storm reaching the U.S. Gulf Coast by early Monday, and it said Cristobal could bring heavy rains from East Texas to Florida this weekend and into early next week.
+The Hurricane Center's projected track showed the storm reaching the U.S. Gulf Coast by Sunday night, and it said Cristobal could bring heavy rains from East Texas to Florida this weekend and into early next week.

 In Louisiana, Gov. John Bel Edwards on Thursday declared a state of emergency to prepare for the storm's possible arrival there.